 Airports/Signage.
 Alaska has begun consolidation at airports where Alaska and Hawaiian are co-located.
-Specifically, at the San Francisco International Airport (SFO), Hawaiian's ticket counters, kiosk locations, gates, and employee spaces are now consolidated with Alaska's.
-Portland (Oregon), SFO, San Diego, and Salt Lake City International Airports and Lihue (Hawaii) Airport are projected to be consolidated in the third quarter of 2025; and Los Angeles, San Jose, Oakland, and John F. Kennedy International Airports are projected to be consolidated in the fourth quarter of 2025.
+Specifically, at the San Francisco, San Diego, Phoenix, and Los Angeles International Airports, Hawaiian's ticket counters, kiosk locations, gates, and employee spaces are now consolidated with Alaska's.
+Portland (Oregon), San Jose, Sacramento, Salt Lake City, Las Vegas, Oakland,

+Maui, Kona, and Lihue airports are projected to be consolidated in the third quarter of 2025; John F. Kennedy International Airport is projected to be consolidated in the fourth quarter of 2025.
 The Combined Carrier has posted directional signage at airports served by both carriers that are not yet consolidated.

 Passenger Service System/Ticketing.
-The Combined Carrier projects it will implement a single passenger service system in the first half of 2026.
+The Combined Carrier projects it will implement a single Passenger Service System (PSS) in the first half of 2026.
 This will include the integration of reservations centers.
-Sabre was selected as the Passenger Service System (PSS) vendor for the Combined Carrier.
+Sabre was selected as the PSS vendor for the Combined Carrier.
 Tickets are being sold to passengers across both carriers and many partners through both the Hawaiian and Alaska websites.